-- Keep safety signs clean and legible at all times. - Replace safety signs that are missing or illegible. - If original part on which a safety sign was installed is replaced, be sure repair part also bears current safety sign. - Safety signs are available from your MacDon Dealer.
+- Keep safety signs clean and legible at all times. - Replace safety signs that are missing or illegible. - If original part on which a safety sign was installed is replaced, be sure the repair part displays the current safety sign.

 Figure 1.7: Operator's Manual Decal